Justin Clancy: Political career

 In November 2018, Clancy was endorsed by the Liberal Party to contest Albury at the 2019 state election, following the retirement of Greg Aplin.
 He comfortably won the seat with 56.8% of the primary vote, and 66% of the final vote.
-Clancy won again in the 2023 NSW election with 53% of the primary vote, and 66.3% of the final vote.
+Clancy won again in the 2023 New South Wales state election with 53% of the primary vote, and 66.3% after preferences.

-Clancy is part of three parliamentary committees: Investment, Industry and Regional Development; Protecting Local Water Utilities from Privatisation; and Remote, Rural and Regional Health.
+Clancy is a member of three parliamentary committees: Investment, Industry and Regional Development; Protecting Local Water Utilities from Privatisation; and Remote, Rural and Regional Health.
 He is also the former deputy chair of the Legislative Assembly Committee on Community Services.